The gallium thermometer

 The history of the gallium thermometer 📖

-Before telling you about this tool for measuring the temperature that we particularly like, do you know what gallium is?
+Before telling you about this tool for measuring temperature that we particularly like, do you know what gallium is?

 The gallium thermometer for the whole family 👨👩👧👦